openpodcast/stack/README.md

 This is a collection of tools and services that can be used to create a standalone Open Podcast Analytics Stack.

+It allows you to jumpstart your own analytics stack and start collecting data about your podcast.

 ## Services

 The following services are included in this repository: